Annapurna Base Camp Trek 10 Days

 The afternoon and evening are free to explore Pokhara’s restaurants, shops, and lakefront attractions.
 Many trekkers choose to celebrate their successful trek to Annapurna Base Camp with a special dinner overlooking Phewa Lake.

-The scenic return journey to Kathmandu provides time to reflect on your mountain adventure while travelling through Nepal’s diverse middle hill landscapes.
+The scenic return journey to Kathmandu offers a relaxing end to your Annapurna Base Camp Trek, providing time to reflect on your mountain adventure while travelling through Nepal’s diverse middle hill landscapes.
 The drive offers opportunities to stop at local markets and viewpoints along the way.

 Upon arrival in Kathmandu, you’ll transfer to your hotel, where the remainder of the day is free for shopping, sightseeing, or simply relaxing.
 The capital city provides excellent opportunities to purchase traditional handicrafts, mountain gear, or souvenirs from your trekking trip.